spcourse/bigdata/en/temperatures/index.md

 The first lines in the datafile contain all sorts of clarification and extra information.
 It is important to keep this information in the file, to make sure that anyone who reads the file can understand its contents.
 However, our program should be implemented in such a way that it skips these lines when it processes the file.

 Write a function named `read_data()` that accepts a `filename` and returns two lists: one with all dates, and one with all temperatures.
-The function should loop over the data untill it passes all lines containing extra information.
+The function should loop over the data until it passes all lines containing extra information.
 Try to find something that is indicative of the lines containing data (or some marker in the lines just before it), and only start saving the data to your list of dates and temperatures when this condition is met.

 You should then be able to load all data through: